lizrush/NaNoGenMo2015/DRAFT_blog.md

-We're coming up on the end of November, which means apiring writers all over the world are frantically typing away in an attempt to write an entire novel in one month as part of National Novel Writing Month, also known as NaNoWriMo.
+We'vejust wrapped up November, which means apiring writers all over the world are frantically typing away in an attempt to write an entire novel in one month as part of National Novel Writing Month, also known as NaNoWriMo.
 Each Novemember, participants aim to write 50,000 words on a 30 day deadline--a difficult feat for any writer!
 NaNoWriMo has been around for quite a long time, but for the last couple of years programmers and digital artists have been participating in a cheeky alternative: [NaNoGenMo](https://github.com/dariusk/NaNoGenMo-2015), or National Novel Generation Month.

 Internet artist Darius Kazemi started NaNoGenMo after tweeting the idea in 2013:

 [embed the tweet here https://twitter.com/tinysubversions/status/396305662000775168]

-This November is the third organized installment of NaNoGenMo and the community keeps growing every year as mor and more programmers & artists become interested in the strange intersection of tech, language processing, and literature.
+This November is the third organized installment of NaNoGenMo and the community keeps growing every year as more and more programmers & artists become interested in the strange intersection of code, language processing, and literature.
 And because the event is primarily driven by developers, submissions are posted on a Github repo as Issues so that participants can comment on one another's ideas and help each other create some of the most unique and sometimes nonsensical novels written in November.

 In the NaNoGenMo world, "novel" is pretty loosely defined.
 According to the rules,